-The Side Effects of Brain Injury
+The Side Effects of a Brain Injury

 Like the accidents that cause them, no two brain injuries are the same.
 Each traumatic brain injury (TBI) comes with a unique range of side effects.
 Some symptoms are immediate, others develop over time.
 This means that some TBI victims quickly recover, while others contend with side effects for years to come.